Third Man on the Mountain: Original novel

 The film was based on the 1954 novel Banner in the Sky by James Ramsey Ullman, who had written The White Tower.
-The novel was based on the real life first ascent of the Matterhorn in 1865.
-Captain John Winter was based on Edward Whymper but the young character of Rudi was entirely fictional.
+The novel was based on the real-life first ascent of the Matterhorn in 1865.
+Captain John Winter was based on Edward Whymper but the young character of Rudi Matt was entirely fictional.
 The New York Times called it "a superb mountain climbing story for younger readers".

 Development

-Movie rights were bought by Disney in July 1957.
-It was his fifth film shot in Britain, following Treasure Island, Robin Hood, The Sword and the Rose and Rob Roy.
+The film rights were bought by Walt Disney in July 1957.
+It was his fifth film shot in Britain, following Treasure Island, The Story of Robin Hood, The Sword and the Rose and Rob Roy: The Highland Rogue.

-In January the lead role was given to James MacArthur, who had just been in Disney's The Light in the Forest.
-Eleanor Griffin was assigned to write the script.
+In January the lead role of Rudi was given to James MacArthur, who had just been in Disney's The Light in the Forest.
+Eleanore Griffin was assigned to write the script.
 The job of directing was given to Ken Annakin, who had made a number of films for Disney.
-David Niven was to play the other lead.
+David Niven was to play the other lead of Captain Winter.
+Annakin did a location reconnaissance in Switzerland and did pre-production work in Los Angeles.

-In June 1958 Michael Rennie replaced David Niven.
+Annakin wrote that "Jim was stocky, muscular, good-humoured — the adopted son of Helen Hayes — well educated and with an excellent sense of humour".
+In June 1958 Michael Rennie replaced Niven.

 Janet Munro made the film as the second in a five-picture deal with Disney, the first being Darby O'Gill and the Little People.

 Shooting

 Filming began June 23, 1958.
-The film was made on location in Switzerland with Gaston Rébuffat as the head of the mountain second unit photography. it was mostly shot in Zermatt, a location that Walt Disney was familiar with from his ski trips.
+The film was made on location in Switzerland with Gaston Rébuffat as the head of the mountain second unit photography.
+It was mostly shot in Zermatt, a location that Disney was familiar with from his ski trips.
 The studio portions of the film were done in London.
 Zermatt was the model for the fictional town of Kurtal.
 Mountaineering scenes were shot in Rotenboden.

 The entire cast and crew, numbering 170, did a course in mountaineering before filming began on June 23, 1958.

 James Donald fell eighteen feet off a crag shooting a scene but escaped with minor injuries.
 Assistant cameraman Pierre Tairraz fell in a crevasse and broke three ribs.

 The extraordinary difficulty of making this film on the Matterhorn was chronicled in the "Perilous Assignments" episode of Walt Disney Presents.

 Helen Hayes visited her son MacArthur on location and told Disney that she wished she could be in the film.
 Disney had a small role written for her.

-"On my day off I climbed the Matterhorn," said MacArthur.
+MacArthur said: "On my day off I climbed the Matterhorn".